AAGI-AUS/Repositories-Guidelines/README.md

 These guidelines aim to establish best practices for managing GitHub repositories within the AAGI-AUS GitHub organisation.
 By following these standards, we ensure our work is reproducible, well-documented, and accessible to colleagues and collaborators.
 While these guidelines are language-agnostic, they incorporate principles from [rOpenSci](https://devguide.ropensci.org/) where relevant.

+See the [AAGI-AUS GitHub Repository Setup Checklist](/checklist.md) for a summary of the essential repository setup.

 # Repository Requirements

 - Repositories need a name.
 The name should be descriptive and follow the naming conventions of the AAGI organisation.
 This may be a project name or an output name such as a package or pipeline.